polymonster/pmtech/source/readme.md

-pmtech source is split into two static libraries to make cross platform development as simple as possible.
-Each lib is comprised of multiple modules which are implemented as c-style procedural api's:
+pmtech source is split into two static libraries

 ## pen
 Contains platform / operating system specific code and other utility code which is required at this low level.
-It serves mainly as an abstraction layer for cross platform support, it has the following modules:
+It serves mainly as an abstraction layer for multi platform support, it has the following modules:

 - Renderer
 - OS